 DPT program faculty expect all students to demonstrate professional behaviors at all times in both the academic and clinical settings.
-If a student demonstrates a behavior lacking professionalism, a faculty member may complete a Professional Development Report (see Appendix F).
+If a student demonstrates a behavior lacking professionalism, a faculty member may complete a Professional Development Report (See SECTION IX: FORMS).
 The faculty member will review the report with the student.
 The student will be allowed to add comments to the report.
 Together, the faculty and student will develop goals and a remediation plan to achieve them.
-The student and faculty member will sign the form which would then be placed in the students file.
+The student and faculty member will sign the form which would then be placed in the student's file.